 Relations between the Italian and UK science communities have been further strengthened after the president of the Italian National Research Council (CNR) visited the Science and Technology Facilities Council’s (STFC) world-leading ISIS neutron and muon source.

-President Maiani was at the STFC Rutherford Appleton Laboratory (Monday 2nd March) to inaugurate the newest instrument at the £145 million pound ISIS Second Target Station.
-This second neutron source at ISIS was started operating last year to allow scientists to expand their work into the key research areas of soft matter, advanced materials and bio-science.
+President Maiani was at the STFC Rutherford Appleton Laboratory (Monday 2nd March) to inaugurate the newest instrument at the £145m ISIS Second Target Station.
+This second neutron source at ISIS started operating last year to allow scientists to expand their work into the key research areas of soft matter, advanced materials and bio-science.

 “Professor Maiani’s visit recognises the importance of neutron scattering and the strength of Italian scientists in this field of research.
 We are delighted to show the achievements of Italian science at ISIS during this visit and celebrate the continuation of this long-standing partnership for the years to come,” said ISIS director, Andrew Taylor.